 Acknowledgements.
-The authors would like to acknowledge the additional Water Youth Network organisers in particular, Gabriela Nobre, Miguel Trejo, and Nhilce Esquivel, along with the Understanding Risk GFDRR organising team in particular Simone Balog-Way, the sponsors for the event NERC, FM Global and NASA, and all the supporters of the event, as well as the participants themselves.
-The event was only made possible with their commitment before, during and after the event.
+The authors would like to acknowledge the additional Water Youth Network organisers, in particular Gabriela Nobre, Miguel Trejo and Nhilce Esquivel; the Understanding Risk GFDRR organising team, in particular Simone Balog-Way; the sponsors for the event, NERC, FM Global and NASA; as well as the participants themselves.
+The event was only made possible owing to their commitment before, during and after the event.